Cactus Wren

 Habitat

-The cactus wren lives in desert thickets and areas with large cactus like the cholla.
+The cactus wren lives in desert thickets* and areas with large cacti, such as the cholla.
 It needs areas with cactus, thorny plants, or bushes strong enough to hold its large nests.

 Diet